Are All Layers Created Equal?: Robustness and Distances

-Fig.~\ref{fig:app-vgg} shows the whole-layer robustness plot along with the layer-wise distance plots for \vgg{16} trained on \cifar.
+Fig.~\ref{fig:app-vgg} shows the layer robustness plot along with the layer-wise distance plots for \vgg{-16} trained on \cifar.
 We found that the $\ell_\infty$ distance of the top layers are large, but the model is robust when we re-initialize those layers.
-However, the normalized $\ell_2$ distance seem to be correlated with the whole-layer robustness patterns: the upper layers that are more robust moved smaller distances from their initialized values during training.
+However, the normalized $\ell_2$ distance seem to be correlated with the layer robustness patterns: the upper layers that are more robust moved smaller distances from their initialized values during training.

-Similar plots for \resnet{50} on \cifar{} and \imagenet{} are shown in Fig.~\ref{fig:app-cifar-resnet} and Fig.~\ref{fig:app-imagenet-resnet}, respectively.
+Similar plots for \resnet{-50} on \cifar{} and \imagenet{} are shown in Fig.~\ref{fig:app-cifar-resnet} and Fig.~\ref{fig:app-imagenet-resnet}, respectively.
 In each of the figures, we also show extra results for models trained with weight decay and batch normalization.
 For the case without weight decay and batch normalization, we can see a weak correlation: the layers that are \critical have slightly larger distances to their random initialization values.
 For the case with weight decay and batch normalization, the situation is less clear.
 First of all, in Fig.~\ref{fig:app-cifar-resnet}(e-f), we see very large distances in a few layers at checkpoint-1.
 This provides a potential explanation to the mysterious pattern that re-initialization to checkpoint-1 is more sensitive than to checkpoint-0.
 Similar observations can be found in Fig.~\ref{fig:app-imagenet-resnet}(e-f) for \imagenet{}.

-\section{Alternative visualizations}
+\section{Alternative Visualizations}

 The empirical results on layer robustness are mainly visualized as heatmaps in the main text.
 The heatmaps allow uncluttered comparison of the results across layers and training epochs.
 However, it is not easy to tell the difference between numerical values that are close to each other from the color coding.
 In this section, we provide alternative visualizations that shows the same results with line plots.
-In particular, Fig.~\ref{fig:app-reset-curves-vgg16} shows the whole-layer robustness analysis for \vgg{16} on \cifar{}.
-Fig.~\ref{fig:app-reset-curves-res50} shows the results for \resnet{50} on \cifar{} and \imagenet{}, respectively.
+In particular, Fig.~\ref{fig:app-reset-curves-vgg16} shows the layer robustness analysis for \vgg{-16} on \cifar{}.
+Fig.~\ref{fig:app-reset-curves-res50} shows the results for \resnet{-50} on \cifar{} and \imagenet{}, respectively.